sore0159/devblog/devlog.md

 * Consolidation of TOTITLE and NODATE into a simpler NOPOST flag, possibly with several "content type" tags?
 * Sprucing up archive pages with lines/breaks between months/years.

+For now, modifying test server and possibly dv gen command to facilitate actually using this stuff for my github pages

 2017 08 06

 Archive pages for posts are operational, as well as template-based index file creation.
 I might want to include the whole text of the most recent post on the main page?